JohnDinhCodes/boilerplate/README.md

 # PostCSS Starter Kit

-## A starter kid with PostCSS, Webpack, Gulp, with a BEM architecture
+## A starter kit for making static project with PostCSS, Webpack, Gulp, with the BEM architecture in mind